-BAFTA & EMMY winners, and luminaries from film, media, academia and sustainability grace the Grand Jury of the 2020 Big Syn International Film Festival.
+BAFTA winners, OSCAR® nominees and luminaries from film, media, sustainability and policy grace the Grand Jury of the 2021 Big Syn International Film Festival.

 Emma Thomas.
 BAFTA award-winning Script Supervisor

 Farah Nabulsi.
 OSCAR nominated and BAFTA award-winning filmmaker